Authentic Red Sauce for Enchiladas + Video

 This delicious, bright and mildly spicy red sauce is the quintessential enchilada sauce recipe.
 This authentic enchilada sauce is made from dried chiles and garlic — it is a very simple yet flavorful sauce.
 This sauce comes together in under 30 minutes.
 What’s even better is that red chile sauce is the basis for a whole host of other authentic Mexican recipes!

 I am so excited to share this classic enchilada sauce recipe with you.
-This recipe is from our published Muy Bueno cookbook and it is near and dear to my heart.
-There are so many ways to use this delicious red sauce, so I highly suggest you make a big batch and freeze it for easy Mexican meals on the fly.
+This recipe is from our first published Muy Bueno cookbook and it is near and dear to my heart.
+There are so many ways to use this delicious red enchilada sauce, so I highly suggest you make a big batch and freeze it for easy Mexican meals on the fly.

 Once you make this homemade red sauce for enchiladas, you won’t ever go back to the canned stuff.
-Luckily for us, we live in the age of blenders so we don’t have to use our bare hands to purée them like my grandma did!
+Luckily for us, we live in the age of blenders so we don’t have to use our bare hands to purรฉe them like my grandma did!

 How to make homemade enchilada sauce

-First up, you’ll need to prepare your chiles.
-Simply tear off the stem and shake out the seeds.
+Remove stems and seeds from dried chiles: Simply tear off the stem and shake out the seeds.
 Then reach inside the chile pod to remove additional seeds off and pull off dried veins.

-Drain your chiles and allow them to cool.
+Drain chiles: Drain your chiles and allow them to cool.
 If you don’t, the steam can build up in your blender and be dangerous!

-TIP: Have a high-powered blender?
+- Have a high-powered blender?
 Straining the sauce might not be necessary, but I still do.

 Frequently Asked Questions